 - Apply the glue over the line you should have eyelashes, or exactly over the few eyelashes you might have left

 - Let it dry until it turns transparent

 - Grab the eyelash in the middle section and place it first on the inner side, then open your eye widely so that you can see where to place the end part

 - Adjust the lashes until they sit right, and finish off your make-up

 Sometimes make-up will fail you, sometimes it won’t.

 DOESN’T REALLY MATTER.

-What matters is that you accept and understand that your eyebrows and your eyelashes are an accessory, like many other things in life and that
+What matters is that you accept and understand that your eyebrows, and your eyelashes, are an accessory, like many other things in life.

 Make-up is a tool that you use to express yourself, not to define yourself.

-So remember, the real skill you have to learn first is to be able to love yourself, and that requires as many trials as sticking that rebellious eyelash on!
+So remember, the real skill you have to learn first is to be able to love yourself, and that requires as many tries as sticking that rebellious eyelashes on!